hpca-uji/PyDTNN/README.md

     >>> data['y'].shape
     (1251, 1)
 ```

-  PyDTNN comes with the utility ``datasets/ImageNet_converter.py`` that reads the
+  PyDTNN comes with the utility ``datasets/ImageNet_converter.py`` that reads
-  preprocessed ImageNet TensorFlow training/validation files in TFRecord format
+  the preprocessed ImageNet TensorFlow training/validation files in TFRecord
-  and converts them into NPZ format.
+  format and converts them into NPZ format.

 ## Installing PyDTNN

-**PyDTNN** requires Python3 with the following packages:
+**PyDTNN** requires Python3 and the following packages:

 ```
     mpi4py>=3.0.2
     tqdm>=4.43.0